ZoomyLab/Zoomy/README.md

 * 'Dev Container' extension in VS-Code

 **Restrictions**:
 * On Windows, you need to use Linux Containers for Docker.
-This requires the usage of WSL.

 ### Docker images